 Postwar Los Angeles, where prostitutes and pimps, perverts and panty sniffers mingled with detectives and derelicts, cowboys and conmen.
 As the city’s population exploded with a postwar housing boom, organized crime exploded as well.
 Bugsy Siegel set up the Flamingo Hotel where his buddy Mickey Cohen ran a gambling racket.
 In 1947, the mob had Siegel bumped off after they grew suspicious that Siegel and his insanely attractive, if a little off in head, girlfriend Virginia Hill were skimming money.
 Someone popped Siegel with an M-1 Carbine through the window.
 Was it really money?
 Or did his own girlfriend set him up?
 We’ll never know.
 Virginia was found dead in a park in Austria in 1966, an apparent suicide.
 After Siegel’s death, Cohen grew more influential along with his top lieutenant, bag man, and enforcer Johnny Stompanato.
 Handsome Johnny went on to date the gorgeous Lana Turner until her thirteen year old daughter stuck a knife in him.
-A kid punched the most dangerous man in town’s ticket for him.
+A kid punched the ticket of the most dangerous man in town.
 Officials ruled the death a case of self defense.

 Gangsters imported reefer and H while Hollywood stars basked in the Golden Age of American films.
 High ranking officials within the city and the police department were on the take as well.
 LAPD ran a Red Squad to track known and suspected communists as well as protection rackets.
 High ranking police commanders looked the other way while gangsters slung dope, preferring to target black teenagers and pachucos for drug offenses without targeting the supply side.
 Who were the good guys?
 Who were the bad guys?
 Who knows!
 Everybody was out to make a quick buck.
 And there were plenty of opportunities for that in the City of Angels.

 On the night of July 26, 1943, Ora Murray, 42, went out dancing with her sister at the Zenda Ballroom.
 She hooked up with a dapper man who called himself Paul.
 He offered to drive her around a show her the sights in Hollywood.
 Orra agreed.
-Several hours later, a dog owned by a the caretaker discovered the partially nude and badly beaten body of a woman on a golf course.
+Several hours later, a dog owned by a caretaker discovered the partially nude and badly beaten body of a woman on a golf course.
 It belonged to Ora.
 Her undergarments had been violently ripped away and the killer removed her dress and then wrapped it around her body.
 He also placed a white gardenia on her shoulder.
 Odd, that.
 Strangulation was the official cause of death.
 Now this murder took place just outside the city limits and so the Sheriff’s Department handled the investigation, which went nowhere fast.
 Meanwhile, the bodies continued to stack up.

 She was young, rich, beautiful, and, on Oct.
 11, 1944, very, very dead.
 That night, Georgette finished her shift as a hostess at the Hollywood Canteen where she danced with servicemen.
 When she drove away in a Pontiac Coupe, it was to her own rendezvous with death.
 At 11:00 am the next morning, a maid found her body floating in the bathtub with the water still running.
 She wore the top part of a pajama set, indicating that she returned home unmolested and prepared for bed.
 Her badly bruised knuckles and scratches on her bare thighs told detectives that she did no go gently into that good night.
 The police believed she returned home, ate a snack, and was attacked by a person whom she may have known.
 They further postulated said person might have been lying in wait.
 A neighbor said they heard her yell “Stop!
 You’re killing me!” around 2:30 am but they ignored her cries as they assumed it was a simple domestic dispute.
 (Other than the “You’re killing me part, I guess.)
 Though the killer beat Georgette and put her face down in the bathtub, the police found a bandage shoved down her throat which caused her to asphyxiate.
 The killer drove off in her car which was found abandoned later, gas tank empty.
 The case went cold and investigators never found her killer.

 She is perhaps the most famous dead girl in American History, a young woman drawn to the glitz and glamour of Hollywood with dreams of becoming an actress.
 But like so many would be stars, reality soon set in.
 Her mutilated and bisected corpse was found in a vacant lot on 49th and Norton in Los Angeles on January 15, 1947.
 Elizabeth Short was only 22 when she died.
 Journalists dubbed her The Black Dahlia, and her murder has inspired much speculation in the decades which followed.
 I’m not an expert on her murder, though I’ve read widely about it.
 There are numerous suspects, though none were ever charged.
 What the person or persons responsible for her death did almost defies even the most diabolical minds.
-They kept her alive for at least a short period of time.
+They kept her alive for a short period of time.
 Bound, tortured, forced to eat feces, the official cause of death was determined to be bleeding from multiple deep lacerations to the face coupled with shock from repeated blows to the head.
 It is the most heinous of crimes, and Elizabeth Short never got the justice she deserved.

 Not even a month after Elizabeth Short died, another woman, Jeanne French, met her death at the hands of a fiendish killer.
 She was 45 years old, a nurse, a pilot, and the former wife of a rich Texan in the oil business.
 A construction worker on the morning of February 10th saw what he thought was a pile of women’s clothes.
 He walked over to investigate and saw a fur coat.
 When he lifted it, the man received quite a shock.
 Underneath the coat was the brutally beaten, nude body of Jeanne French.
 The killer struck her in the head with a blunt instrument, perhaps a socket wrench, and the proceeded to beat and stomp her to death.
 The blow to the head didn’t killer her.
 Internal bleeding from her fractured ribs did.
 It took her a long time to slowly bleed to death.
 The coroner believed she was probably unconscious after the blow the head, a small mercy for sure.
 The killer then removed red lipstick from her purse and wrote “Fuck You, BD” (or maybe PD) on her body.
 She’d had a fight with her estranged husband the night before her death, but his whereabouts at the time of the murder were attested to.
 Jeanne was last seen alive at a club in the company of a “swarthy” man.
 They left together.
 But this, as the others, went cold.
 Police rounded up the usual suspects, but came away with nothing.